mtfd438/flashPoint/README.md

 - Testing script names test_login.py test_search.py test_singup.py

 ##TODOs
--Add test for a new user attempting to signing up with an exitisting ID -Add robust error logging
+- Add test for a new user attempting to signing up with an exitisting ID
+- Add robust error logging
--Add configuration file for URLs and crednetials
+- Add configuration file for URLs and crednetials